ChristinaKriaridou/Genotype-Imputation-with-FImpute/README.md

   ylim(c(0, 1.01))
 figure2

-#Save the graph in a pdf
+#Save the graph in a pdf format (the file will be saved in the folder you have set your working directory)
 pdf("plot_correlation_per_snp.pdf", width=10,height=7)
 print(figure2)
 dev.off()